 ---|---|---|---|---|

-Primary barriers to building electrification are the complexity, cost and time associated with the replacement of existing fossil fuel end uses with electrical solutions.
-Gaps in availability of simplified electrification solutions and increased burden of building code, permitting, and program requirements significantly impact scaled electrification.
+The primary barriers to building electrification are the complexity, cost, and time associated with the replacement of existing fossil fuel end uses with electrical solutions.

-CalNEXT is interested in collaborating and co-funding projects.
+CalNEXT is interested in collaborating on or co-funding these projects.

 CalNEXT has highlighted this technology family as having high impacts within the Technology Category.

-Disadvantaged communities (DAC) and hard-to-reach (HTR) communities often face multiple barriers to accessing energy efficiency (EE) and decarbonization programs.
-These barriers include financial constraints, lack of program awareness, language isolation, and substandard housing.
-The objective of this technology family is to identify barriers requiring new portfolio solutions and policies and proposing tailored strategies that ensure equitable access to emerging technologies1, energy efficiency, and electrification programs.
-Addressing the unique energy burdens and challenges of DACs and HTRs in integrating electrification technologies and real-time load management strategies is critical to both the energy savings and the grid stability needed to advance California’s decarbonization goals.
+Disadvantaged communities (DAC) and hard-to-reach (HTR) communities often face multiple barriers to accessing energy efficiency (EE) and decarbonization programs, which include financial constraints, lack of program awareness, language isolation, and substandard housing.
+The objective of this research family is to identify barriers requiring new portfolio solutions and policies, as well as propose tailored strategies that ensure equitable access to emerging technologies, energy efficiency, electrification, and decarbonization programs.
+Addressing the unique energy burdens and challenges of DACs and HTRs face when integrating electrification technologies and real-time load management strategies is critical—both for energy savings and establishing the grid stability needed to advance California’s decarbonization goals.

 ---|---|---|---|---|

-CalNEXT is interested in collaborating and co-funding projects.
+CalNEXT is interested in collaborating on or co-funding these projects.

 CalNEXT has highlighted this technology family as having high impacts within the Technology Category.

-This technology family focuses on technology strategy and policy frameworks that could impact multiple end uses.
+This research family focuses on technology strategy and policy frameworks that could impact multiple end-uses.
 The objectives include:

 ---|---|---|---|---|

-CalNEXT is interested in collaborating and co-funding projects.
+CalNEXT is interested in collaborating on or co-funding these projects.

 CalNEXT has highlighted this technology family as having moderate overall impacts within the Technology Category.